JunHyeong1/LI-FC-DFT/README.md

 Sample calculations and useful scripts will be uploaded very soon.

 I will try my best to update README...
-If this page is not helpful to you, please leave a message on 'Issues' tab or send an email to me.
+If this page is not helpful to you, please leave a message on 'Issues' tab or contact me.

 Contact Email: kjh0910q@kaist.ac.kr
 ## Requirements